The Searchers (band): 1960–1984

-Chris Curtis's choice of Bobby Darin's "When I Get Home" was a relative chart failure by the band's standards.
-This to an extent undermined Curtis's position as song selector for the band, and some internal disagreements resurfaced over musical policy and direction that had been evident earlier when Tony Jackson had left, and likely played a part in Curtis leaving as well.
-This departure was a major blow, as Curtis had been chief songwriter, song selector, and key high harmony voice, as well as a figurehead member and the main PR man.
-Curtis left the band in April 1966 and was replaced by the Keith Moon-influenced John Blunt.
-In January 1970 he was replaced by Billy Adamson.
-After Curtis' departure Frank Allen handled the high harmonies.
+Curtis left the band in early 1966.
+His departure was a major blow, as he had been chief songwriter, song selector, and the key high harmony voice, as well as a figurehead member and the main PR man.
+He was replaced by the Keith Moon-influenced John Blunt.
 In 1967, Curtis formed a new band called Roundabout with keyboard player Jon Lord and guitarist Ritchie Blackmore.
 Curtis's involvement in the project was short-lived; Roundabout evolved into Deep Purple the following year.